A Personal Letter to Educators and Older Students

 ● We stand up against harmful treatment or opportunity denial.
 Through our anti-hate messages, we insist that all people should be respected, fairly treated, and supported.
 We ask others to act, as one 3rd grader put it, like “everyone belongs”!
 (Action)

-For me, each #USvsHate message insists on treating every person and all groups of people as equally valuable human beings—people whose talents and contributions we need!
+Each #USvsHate message insists on treating every person and all groups of people as equally valuable human beings—people whose talents and contributions we need!

 This kind of work supports us all.
 We can do this! #USvsHate!